 Automated Forex Trading

 The second category of Forex traders that make a profit is those who use any kind of automated trading systems or do algorithmic trading.
-In this case, the trader doesn't need to be experienced, stockbroker, and currency traders.
+In this case, the trader doesn't need to be an experienced, stockbroker, and currency trader.
 They just need to understand the basics of the market and to be able to control their emotions.
 And part of those traders do not have exchange experience, but they are knowledgeable in programming and calculating probabilities.
 Based on market analysis, such specialists can write a Forex robot that will bring stable profit under certain conditions.
 But the trading using automated systems has one problem: they require instant execution of orders.
 An ECN broker cannot provide such a condition because.
 It only allows a trader to conclude a deal when the system finds a counterparty for him.
 And in force-majeure situations (for example when trading on the news), there are some delays in the execution of orders, as well as slippage when a transaction is opened at a price a couple of dozen points higher/lower than planned.

 That is why most algorithmic traders have to apply for the services of so-called "bucket shops", since only they can provide instant execution of orders.
 And the broker, noticing such an uncomfortable client, begins to look for ways to merge it with minimal risk for his reputation.